epimorphics/elda/docs/E1.3.13-SNAPSHOT/reference.md

 ### asset path and `api:base`

-The *asset path* is used by the (default) XSLT-driven HTML renderer and the (default) velocity template renderer.
+The *asset path* is used by the XSLT-driven HTML renderer and the velocity template renderer.
 It is the value of the LDA variable `_resourceRoot`:

     ... api:variable [api:name "_resourceRoot"; api:value "lda-assets/"]